Author Archives: Julie Wicker

 @biblegateway @youversion

-#waterwalkingwednesday #rainbow #waterwalkers29
+#waterwalkingwednesday #biblehabits #waterwalkers29

 Standard

-#waterwalkingwednesday #rainbow #waterwalkers29
+#waterwalkingwednesday #biblehabits #waterwalkers29

 Today’s thoughts by Julie Wicker